adityashrm21/book-recommender-system-rbm/README.md

 Each undirected edge in a Boltzmann Machine represents a dependency.
 In this example there are 3 hidden units and 4 visible units.
 In an RBM, we have a symmetric bipartite graph where no two units within a same group are connected.
 Multiple RBMs can also be `stacked` and can be fine-tuned through the process of gradient descent and back-propagation.
 Such a network is called as a Deep Belief Network.
 Although RBMs are occasionally used, most people in the deep-learning community have started replacing their use with General Adversarial Networks or Variational Autoencoders.

+RBM is a Stochastic Neural Network which means that each neuron will have some random behavior when activated.
+There are two other layers of bias units (hidden bias and visible bias) in an RBM.
+This is what makes RBMs different from autoencoders.
+The hidden bias RBM produce the activation on the forward pass and the visible bias helps RBM to reconstruct the input during a backward pass.

+## Why use RBM for recommending books?

+RBMs are unsupervised learning algorithms which try to **reconstruct** user input and in order to achieve this, they try to learn patterns from the examples in our data.
+This is then used to create a lower-dimensional representation of the pattern which can later be used to reconstruct approximations of the original input.
+Their ability to do this makes them a good fit for our problem because we need the algorithm to identify a pattern (the reading taste of a user) from the input and reconstruct it in the form of a score for each book (a rating essentially).
+This ultimately would help us in providing recommendations to that user based on the reconstructed scores.

+## Architecture

+The Network was trained for 25 epochs with a mini-batch size of 50.
+The code is using tensorflow-gpu version 1.4.1 which is compatible with CUDA 8.0 (you need to use compatible versions of tensorflow-gpu and CUDA).
+You can check the version of TensorFlow compatible with the CUDA version installed in your machine [here](https://www.tensorflow.org/install/source#tested_source_configurations).
+You can also use the CPU-only version of TensorFlow if don't have access to a GPU or if you are okay with the code running for a little more time.